natalie Damjanovich-napoleon

 (Please acknowledge any copyrighted use of this list.)

-erasure poems published in journals
+published erasure poems

 I Gave My Best Years To Australia, Red Lessons, Slavs Sing, Yugoslav Liner in Kalliope X |